Eric-Philippe/Eric-Philippe/README.md

 - 💼 I'm currently working at [`ADP Gsi`](https://www.fr.adp.com) !

-- 🔭 I’m working on refactoring all my previous projects !

-- ✨ My current project is a book library website !
-It includes a fullstack dev (Website framework `ReactTs`, Database `PostgreSQL`, backend `ExpressTs` !
+- ✨ My current project is my Portfolio !
+It includes my dev projects and my photos, it'a frontend dev (Website framework `ReactTs`) !

 - 🌱 I plan to learn others web frameworks like **`NextJs`** or **`VueJs`** and also have a lot of new projects coming in **`TypeScript`** and **`Java`** !